gamtiq/seeq/README.md

 name     Name that should be checked for presence on a resource

 Options:
    -h, --help             Show usage information and exit -r, --at               Comma-separated list of names (case-insensitive) of resources that should be checked; all resources by default
-   -l, --list-resource   Show information about all available resources -V, --verbose         Enable verbose output
+   -l, --list-resource    Show information about all available resources -p, --partial-match    Allow partial matching: 0 - disallow (by default), 1 - allow at the beginning of matching strings, 2 - allow substring matching
+   -c, --case-sensitive   Use case-sensitive search --limit                Limit of quantity of results per resource -V, --verbose          Enable verbose output
    -v, --version          Show program version --github-lang          Search GitHub repositories that are written in the specified language --github-limit         Limit of quantity of GitHub results; default and maximum value is 100 --github-user          GitHub username that should be used for authentication --github-password      GitHub account password --github-token         GitHub OAuth2 token that should be used for authentication instead of username and password

 Available resources: